Osaou/http-feeds/README.md

 }
 ```

+`PatientFeedConsumer` is defined here as a regular Spring bean, so all the normal injection mechanics (@Autowired, @Inject, constructor injection, etc) work just as expected.
+Any and all "magic" setup via the http-feeds-spring-boot-starter dependency is done via `BeanFactoryPostProcessor`, and will not interfere with other dependencies.

-And make sure the correct settings are applied in `application.properties`:
+Next, make sure the correct settings are applied in `application.properties`:

 ```properties
 httpfeeds.client.enabled=true
 httpfeeds.client.urls.patient=http://localhost:8080/feed/patient
 ```

+`httpfeeds.client.urls` is a map where the consumer names are mapped to urls.
+In this case, we say that events for the consumer named `patient` can be found at url `http://localhost:8080/feed/patient`.

 ## Acknowledgements